Hoyasumii/avengers-endgame/README.md

 [Steve and Carol share a knowing look.]

-NATASHA ROMANOFF: Even if there's a sm
+NATASHA ROMANOFF: Even if there's a sma